ackyxu/ackyxu/README.md

 Trying to combine both of my academic expereinces, I am interested with retrival of data, and processing the data into meaningful and actionable information.
 This means most of my projects will involve some-sort of data retrieval and processing it to something that I can hopefully describe in details!

+I am also an amateur photographer, and so you might find few project that I used as an excusing to use my camera!

 <!--